microsoft/terraform-provider-power-platform/DEVELOPER.md

 User documentation is temporarily served on GitHub Pages which requires the [pages.yml GitHub workflow](/.github/workflows/pages.yml) to transform /docs markdown files into a static website.
 Once this provider is published to the Terraform registry, documentation will be hosted on the registry instead.

-## Pull Request Checklist

-PRs for new resources or data sources are expected to meeting the following criteria:

-- production quality implementation of the resource or datasource in [/internal](/internal/)
-- unit tests and acceptance tests for your contribution in [/internal](/internal/).
-Tests should pass and provide >90% coverage of your contribution
-- example code for your contribution in [/examples](/examples/)
-- updated user documentation for your contribution in [/internal](/internal/) and/or [/templates](/templates/)
-- [updated auto-generated documentation](#updating-documentation) in [/docs](/docs/).
-(Don't manually edit [/docs](/docs/) or your updates will be overwritten)
-- a well written PR description about the feature you're adding